Andre-Codes/bereans_blog/_posts/2025-12-08-church-kingdom-dilemma.md

 date:   2025-12-08 12:00:00 -0500
 categories: [Propositions, The Theocratic Kingdom, Hermeneutics]
 tags: [Kingdom of God, Spiritualizing, Literal Interpretation, Prop 17, Prop 19, Prop 21, Prop 23]
-series: "The Kingdom Announcement"
+series: "The Kingdom Framework"
 series_order: 2
 image: /assets/post_images/john_baptist_announcement_2.png
 ---

-*Series: The Kingdom Announcement • Part 2*

 If the first post confronted us with the simplicity of the kingdom’s announcement, this second post forces us to grapple with the uncomfortable consequences of that simplicity.
-The announcement’s form is so plain, so undeveloped, so unprotected by theological scaffolding that <span class="kingdom-gold">every modern theory which *redefines* the kingdom must eventually answer for it.</span> And as many have discovered in the two centuries before us, those answers do not merely fail—they open the door for critics to walk straight into the sanctuary and accuse the Bible itself of error.
+The announcement’s form is so plain and undeveloped that <span class="kingdom-gold">every modern theory which *redefines* the kingdom must eventually answer for it.</span> And as many have discovered in the two centuries before us, those answers do not merely fail, but they also open the door for critics to walk straight into the sanctuary and accuse the Bible itself of error.

-The issue is not abstract.
-It is not a scholastic tangle over words.
-It is a question of whether Christ, His apostles, and His forerunner preached a kingdom that meant one thing to their hearers, yet secretly intended another.
+The issue is not abstract, it's a question of whether Christ, His apostles, and His forerunner preached a kingdom that meant one thing to their hearers, yet secretly intended another.
 If so, modern interpreters may imagine they are defending Scripture—but in doing so <span class="kingdom-gold">they unintentionally grant rationalistic critics the very leverage they need to declare the New Testament confused, contradictory, or worse.</span>

 This collision between modern theology and unbelieving criticism is one of the great ironies George N. H. Peters exposes. <span class="kingdom-gold">Attempts to “protect” Scripture by spiritualizing prophecy end up undermining its credibility far more severely than straightforward literal interpretation ever could.</span>